emthm/CHOICE/README.md

 - d_strut: typical strut diameter for each landing gear in m
 - d_wire:  typical wire or hydraulic pipe diameter for each landing gear in m
 - Nwheels: number of wheels on each landing gear
-- Nstruts: number of main strust on each landing gear
+- Nstruts: number of main struts on each landing gear
 - comb_ign_nozzles: ignitted nozzles for SAC (Single Annular Combustor)
 - dac_nozzle_pattern: nozzle firing pattern for DAC (Dual Annular Combustor).
 Can be 40/30/22.5/20, see relevant literature for more information.
 - fan_distortion: 0/1 to not account or account for distortion at the fan